What is the energy footprint tool?

 The Energy Footprint Tool will tell your church how much carbon is produced annually through heating and lighting your church buildings.
 There are two useful graphs that show you your efficiency scores: one for energy efficiency based on building size, and one for attendance.
 It can take account of separate buildings, such as church halls, as long as you have separate utility bills for them.

-How to use the EFT
+How to use the EFT - a step-by-step guide

-Instructions on how to use the tool are here.
+More instructions on how to use the tool are here.

 Resources & Reports